Creative Writing MA

 Career development

-The unique flexibility of the course enables students to work in a variety of genres including fiction, poetry, children's and young adult fiction, writing for radio, stage and screen, and creative non-fiction.
-Advice on getting published and lectures on the writing industry are incorporated into the structure of the course, and there are opportunities to meet publishers, editors and agents.
+The unique flexibility of the course enables students to work in a variety of genres including fiction, writing for stage, radio and screen, and poetry.
+Advice on getting published, and discursive, incisive lectures on the writing industry, are incorporated into the structure of the course, and there are opportunities to engage meaningfully with publishers, editors and agents.
 Students are encouraged to build strong links with Nottingham's thriving literature community and are invited to participate in local events, readings and festivals.

 Campus and facilities